Rosetta-Leong/starter-hugo-academic/content/authors/admin/_index.md

     # - course: PhD in Artificial Intelligence
     #   institution: Stanford University
     #   year: 2012
-    # - course: MEng in Artificial Intelligence
+    - course: Mphil in Control Science and Technology
-    #   institution: Massachusetts Institute of Technology
+      institution: University of Science and Technology of China
-    #   year: 2009
+      year: 2026(expected)
-    - course: B.Eng in Electronic Science and Technology
+    - course: B.Eng(Hons) in Electronic Science and Technology
       institution: Huazhong University of Science and Technology
       year: 2023